Zoocha/ZR-CKE5-bundle/README.md

-# Zoocha CKE5 Recipe Installation Guide
+# ZR CKE5 Recipe Installation Guide

-To install the Zoocha CKE5 Recipe, follow the steps below:
+To install the ZR CKE5 Recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.